 In high school, there were always creepy-ass teachers and administrators who the students thought were weird enough to be up to some carnal-type shit when they were off the clock.
 Who hasn't imagined their math instructor going S.C.O.S.A. after hours in the teachers' lounge?
 Now, present and former-students of the small and prestigious Scarsdale High School in New York have some bizarre real-life substantiation for those thoughts.

-David Mendelowitz was the dean of students and guidance counsellor at Scarsdale for 15 years until suddenly retiring in June for "medical reasons" which, it turns out, meant he got caught ordering drugs and hookers to his apartment in the middle of the night.
-Yesterday, he was arrested for more extensive involvement in a prostitution ring and coke-dealing operation, which "specialised in Korean and Chinese women and generated over $7 million in revenue over the last two and half years" according to NYPD commissioner Ray Kelly.
+David Mendelowitz was the dean of students and guidance counselor at Scarsdale for 15 years until suddenly retiring in June for "medical reasons," which, it turns out, meant he got caught ordering drugs and hookers to his apartment in the middle of the night.
+Yesterday, he was arrested for more extensive involvement in a prostitution ring and coke-dealing operation, which "specialized in Korean and Chinese women and generated over $7 million in revenue over the last two and half years," according to NYPD commissioner Ray Kelly.
 I talked to a few of the dean's former students and advisees about the unfolding shenanigans.

 Former SHS students Matt, Nick, and Sofia.